-Supervisors shall make every reasonable effort to ensure that officers utilize the MVAR camera according to this policy.
+Supervisors shall ensure that officers utilize the MVAR camera according to this policy.
 Supervisors shall ensure videos related to Officer-Involved Critical Incidents, are uploaded as soon as possible following the event or as requested by a supervisor.

 Supervisors may have the ability to immediately resolve citizen complaints by viewing video captured by the officer's MVAR camera prior to contacting the citizen.
 At no time, except at the direction of the Chief or designee, shall the supervisor allow the citizen to view the file footage.